PragmaticCoding/PragmaticCoding.github.io/_posts/2024-04-15-more-beginner-mistakes.md

 ```

 You'll see that pretty much all of it is still inside `Opening` which extends `Application`.
-It was left this way because it really doesn't "do" anything, so there was no need to create a framework for the application.
+It was left this way because the application really doesn't "do" anything, so there was no need to create a framework for the application.
 It would be easy, though, to replace `createContent()` with `OpeningController.getView()` and introduce an MVCI framework.

 ## Application.start()